Illustration of men with varying leg sizes.

 However, leg lifts don’t always need to be front and centre in our training.
 Not every workout needs to start with heavy sets of squats or deadlifts.
 There’s nothing wrong with starting our workouts with chin-ups or overhead presses, followed by lighter squat and deadlift variations, such as goblet squats and Romanian deadlifts.

-Furthermore, you might prefer choosing lower-body lifts that also improve the strength and appearance of your upper bodies.
+Furthermore, you might prefer choosing lower-body lifts that also improve the strength and appearance of your upper body.
 For example, the front squat (or goblet squat) is just as good at bulking up our quads and glutes as the back squat, but it also builds muscle in our upper backs and helps to improve our posture.
 The conventional deadlift is another good example, where it’s great for our hamstrings and glutes as well as for our spinal erectors, traps, lats, and forearms.

 I would argue that this approach actually gives us better general strength, general health, and aesthetics as we bulk up.
 For example, check out Thanos’ five-month progress photos: